napari/napari.github.io/tutorials/labels.md

 ## pan and zoom mode

 The default mode of the labels layer is to support panning and zooming, as in the image layer.
 This mode is represent by the magnifying glass in the layers control panel, and while it is selected editing the layer is not possible.
 Continue reading to learn how to use some of the editing modes.
+You can always return to pan and zoom mode by pressing the `Z` key when the labels layer is selected.

 ## changing labels colors